Tmpertor/Raven-Storm/README.md

 # Raven-Storm
-A strong , personalstabile dos script for testing your own server!(^^)
+A strong , personalstabile dos framework for testing your own server!(^^)

 This is the official repository.